mikeion/idea-to-launch/README.md

 # Idea to Launch

-A collaborative project space for Michael and Jason to brainstorm, develop, and launch project ideas.
+A collaborative project space for Mike and Jason to brainstorm, develop, and launch project ideas.
 This repository uses [Quartz](https://quartz.jzhao.xyz/) as a foundation for publishing our notes and knowledge base.

 ## Current Projects